Clone trooper: Echo

-Corporal Echo, CT-21-0408, sometimes CT-1409, serves alongside fellow ARC trooper Fives.
+Echo was an ARC Trooper and corporal who served alongside fellow ARC Trooper Fives.
 He first appears in The Clone Wars season one episode "Rookies" as a regular trooper.
-He and his unit are assigned to the remote listening outpost on Rishi moon that is invaded by Separatist droids.
+He and his unit are assigned to the remote listening outpost on Rishi that is invaded by Separatist droids.
 Though the invasion is successfully repelled, only Echo and Fives survive, and they are reassigned to the 501st Legion.
 The season three episode "Clone Cadets" depicts Echo and his unit as cadets in training on Kamino.
-The unit, called Domino squad, is initially unable to work together to pass their final test.
+The unit, called Domino Squad, is initially unable to work together to pass their final test.
 Echo and Fives feel weighed down by the others in the squad and ask to be reassigned, but the request is denied.
 Under the advice of Jedi General Shaak Ti, Echo and Fives recommit themselves to Domino, and the squad is able to pass.
-Echo and Fives are eventually promoted to ARC troopers together for their actions while defending Kamino and continue serving with the 501st.
+Echo and Fives are eventually promoted to ARC Troopers together for their actions while defending Kamino and continue serving with the 501st.
 Echo is apparently killed in an explosion during a rescue operation in the season three episode "Counter Attack".